SharedSignals June 2024

 429 if the Event Receiver is sending too many requests in a given amount of time; see related "min_verification_interval" in Section 7.1.1

-The following is a non-normative example request to trigger a verification event:
+The following is a non-normative example request to trigger a Verification Event:

 POST /ssf/verify HTTP/1.1